SimonScholz/simonscholz.github.io/content/tutorials/jlama/index.md

             .builder()
             .addSystemMessage(
                 """
-                Please only respond with "baby", "child", "adolescent", "adult" or "elderly"
+                Your response must only consist of the following enum values: BABY, CHILD, ADOLESCENT, ADULT or ELDERLY Please derive to which ENUM category the user belongs.

-                Roughly estimate the age of the person, by categorising that person in the groups of baby, child, adolescent, adult and elderly, saying the following statement:
+                Do not write a whole sentence, but only respond with one of the enum values according to the derived category of the following statement:
                 """.trimIndent(),
             ).addUserMessage(
                 """
-                Oh boy.
-I cannot tie my shoes alone.
+                I am too old for this and I forgot where I put my teeth.
                 """.trimIndent(),
             ).build()